What Can You Do With a Psychology Degree? 18 Careers

 Social Work

-Social work involves some aspects of clinical psychology/counseling, but it differentiates itself as a field by working with high-risk populations who have undergone some serious difficulty in their lives.
-For those interested in using their psychology degree to help the most vulnerable people, social work just might be the option you are looking for.
+Social work involves some aspects of clinical psychology/counseling, but it differentiates itself as a field by working to deliver social services to high-risk populations who have undergone serious difficulty in their lives.
+For those interested in using their psychology degree to help the most vulnerable people, becoming a social worker just might be the option you are looking for.

 Teaching